eesmer/CyberSecurity-Glossary/security-policies.md

 One or more of the following strategies can be applied for each risk:

-- **Mitigate**
+- **Mitigate**<br>
 Apply patches, restrict access, use firewalls, implement segmentation.
-- **Accept**
+- **Accept**<br>
 Accept the risk if the business impact is tolerable and the mitigation is too costly or complex.
-- **Transfer**
+- **Transfer**<br>
 Transfer the risk through insurance, outsourcing, or shifting responsibility to a vendor.
-- **Avoid**
+- **Avoid**<br>
 Eliminate the risk entirely by discontinuing the risky service or system.

 The chosen response strategy should be part of a structured implementation plan.